-- ARINC discovered that the flight planning system that HAL uses was uplinking duplicate AOC messages in some instances.
-A software change was made on February 18 to correct this problem and we will look to see if this has had an impact on ATC messaging. - 2.2 For one month beginning April 1, 2009, HAL crews using FANS will terminate the ADS contracts after initial logon and operate CPDLC only using the CPDLC position report rather than ADS to meet reporting requirements.
-This temporary change to the operating environment of the trial is being made for two reasons.
-The first is to generate more CPDLC downlinks so that we can have greater confidence in the results we have seen so far.
-The second reason is to evaluate what may very well be the initial post-trial HFDL operating environment: CPDLC only.
-At the moment
+- It was discovered that the flight planning system that HAL uses was uplinking duplicate AOC messages in some instances.
+A software change was made on 18 February to correct this problem. - 2.2 Beginning 1 April 2009, HAL crews using FANS terminated the ADS contracts after initial logon and operated CPDLC only using the CPDLC position report rather than ADS to meet reporting requirements.
+This temporary change to the operating environment of the trial was made for two reasons.
+The first was to generate more CPDLC downlinks so that we can have greater confidence in the results we have seen so far.
+The second reason was to evaluate what may very well be the initial post-trial HFDL operating environment: CPDLC only.